pygame/pygame/README.rst

 locally, it'll launch the online website instead.

-The online documentation stays up to date with the development version of Pygame on GitHub.
-This may be a bit newer than the version of Pygame you are using.
+The online documentation stays up to date with the development version of pygame on GitHub.
+This may be a bit newer than the version of pygame you are using.
 To upgrade to the latest full release, run ``pip install pygame --upgrade`` in your terminal.